-Granny makes her quick and easy refrigerator fruitcake every year, a tradition she's maintained for over fifty years.
+Granny makes her quick-and-easy refrigerator fruitcake every year—a tradition she's maintained for over 50 years.
 I'm happy to say that it's not dry and tasteless.
 Actually, it's moist and delicious!
 This recipe doesn't yield a dry fruitcake people want to regift to an unsuspecting soul.
 No, it is one of our all-time favorite family recipes.

 This is the original recipe that was first transcribed with paper and pencil.
 We stake our claim to this recipe and are happy to share it with you so you can try it!

 - 1 pound light raisins

 - 1 pound dates

 - 1 quart pecans

 - Clean and dry your dishpan.
 Cut the candied fruit into smaller pieces.

 - Add all of the ingredients inside.
 If you don't like one type of raisin, just add two pounds of the other kind instead.
 If you don't want to put dates inside your fruitcake, substitute them with pecans.
 Don't forget to also add the quart of pecans that you need in this recipe!